Attio for Private Equity

 Based on our work with PE firms, here are the data relationships that separate a functional CRM from a strategic asset:

-Track every banker and broker by the deals they have brought, the quality of their information, and how processes they ran actually played out.
+- Intermediary performance over time: Track every banker and broker by the deals they have brought, the quality of their information, and how processes they ran actually played out.
 This historical context shapes how you prioritize their calls.

-Know what percentage of your closed deals came from which channels - banker processes, broker relationships, proprietary sourcing, or management teams reaching out directly.
+- Deal sourcing channel analytics: Know what percentage of your closed deals came from which channels - banker processes, broker relationships, proprietary sourcing, or management teams reaching out directly.
 This data drives resource allocation.

-Track not just the headline number, but the equity rollover percentage, earnout terms, management option pool, and financing structure.
+- Complex deal structures: Track not just the headline number, but the equity rollover percentage, earnout terms, management option pool, and financing structure.
 When comparing opportunities, you need these details at a glance.

-After close, map which operating partners are working with which portfolio companies on which value creation initiatives.
+- Operating partner assignments: After close, map which operating partners are working with which portfolio companies on which value creation initiatives.
 Track progress and outcomes.

-If you are raising a new fund, you need to track LP prospects separately from deal flow.
+- LP fundraising pipeline: If you are raising a new fund, you need to track LP prospects separately from deal flow.
 These are different sales motions with different stakeholders and timelines.

-For platform companies, track the M&A pipeline separately.
+- Add-on acquisition tracking: For platform companies, track the M&A pipeline separately.
 Each portfolio company becomes its own deal flow machine.

 How we build Attio for PE firms

-Custom objects we typically create
+Custom objects we typically build

 Intermediaries